adriabellak/Projects/README.md

 # Projects
-## Circuit Sandbox Videogame
-This is an educational videogame that teaches players how circuits and logic gates work, and allows them to create their own circuits as well.
-Inside this folder you will find another README.md file that explains how to run the project locally.

 ## Software-Product-Sprint-Portfolio
 This is a personal project created during my participation in Google's SPS Program in spring of 2021.
 It's my own personal portfolio that includes information about me, the things I like and my projects.
 It allows users to send me a message and to interact with me by both submitting and receiving song recommendations. <br>